nag-geek/Lucidity-assignment/README.md

 # Architecture
 • Application: Python Flask service exposing /, /healthz, /metrics on port 8080.

 • All three endpoints (`/`, `/healthz`, `/metrics`) are served by the same Flask process on port **8080**, routed by URL path.
-This simplifies the service and container configuration — single port exposure in the Dockerfile, Service, and Helm chart with no additional complexity.
+This simplifies the service and container configuration,Since all three endpoints run on the same Flask app, we just use a single port (8080) for everything.
+No need to configure multiple ports in the Dockerfile, Service, or Helm chart — keeps things simple.

 • A separate metrics port is not configured; in production, `/metrics` would typically be exposed on a dedicated port (e.g., 9090) to restrict external access via network policy or firewall rules.